smoge/superfomus/README.md

 SuperCollider bindings to Fomus Music Notation (FOrmat MUSic).

-``FOMUS is a open source software that automates many musical notation tasks for composers and musicians [...]
-Once the composer loads or inputs their materials, FOMUS outputs a file suitable for importing into a graphical notation program such as LilyPond, MuseScore, Finale, Sibelius and others.''
+“FOMUS is a open source software that automates many musical notation tasks for composers and musicians [...]
+Once the composer loads or inputs their materials, FOMUS outputs a file suitable for importing into a graphical notation program such as LilyPond, MuseScore, Finale, Sibelius and others.”

 See Help file for more information.